scrapy/scrapy/docs/api-stability.rst

 Methods or functions that start with a single dash (``_``) are private and should never be relied as stable.
 Besides those, the plan is to stabilize and document the entire API, as we approach the 1.0 release.
-In the meantime, you'll find here a list of the APIs that we consider already stable.

 Also, keep in mind that stable doesn't mean complete: stable APIs could grow new methods or functionality but the existing methods should keep working the